 As a result of the 2010 US Census, the City of Wilton Manors was named the “Second gayest City” in the United States.
 With a large percentage of the population identifying as gay, lesbian, bisexual or transgender Wilton Manors has been a progressive place to live, work and play for many years.
 In 2012, and again in subsequent years, Wilton Manors was named by South Florida Gay News (SFGN) as the Best City in its “Best of Competition” You can read the story here.

 The City of Wilton Manors has embraced its reputation as a destination for the gay, lesbian, bisexual and transgender community.
-The City regularly partners with LGBT organizations and is home to the Pride Center at Equality Park, Broward County’s gay and lesbian community center.
-The City is a joint sponsor for the Stonewall Pride Wilton Manors event that takes place every June on Wilton Drive and attracts over 15,000 visitors.
-View the June 2016 CBS Focus on South Florida segment highlighting the 17th annual Stonewall Street Festival and Parade here.
+The City regularly partners with LGBT+ organizations and is home to the Pride Center at Equality Park, Broward County’s gay and lesbian community center.
+The City is a joint sponsor of the Stonewall Pride Parade and Street Festival that takes place in June in Wilton Manors and attracts approximately 35,000 participants from across the state, country, and globe.